CivicActions/guidebook/docs/01-Your-first-week/current-projects.md

 # Current Projects
-At the moment we use Trello to track our current projects, you can find a quick overview here: (https://trello.com/b/WVHYQUIn/bloom-overview)
+We use Trello to track our current projects, and we invite you to [check out a quick overview of each project](https://trello.com/b/WVHYQUIn/bloom-overview).